AbrahamLica/InfoPulse_frontend/README.md

 ### Built With

-🚀 Technologies Used
+🚀 Technologies Used <br>
 This project was developed with the following technologies:

-🌟 JavaScript – Powering the core functionality.
+🌟 JavaScript – Powering the core functionality. <br>
-🛠️ TypeScript – Ensuring type safety and cleaner code.
+🛠️ TypeScript – Ensuring type safety and cleaner code. <br>
-🎨 TailwindCSS – For modern and responsive UI styling.
+🎨 TailwindCSS – For modern and responsive UI styling. <br>
-🌐 Angular – A robust framework for building dynamic and scalable web applications.
+🌐 Angular – A robust framework for building dynamic and scalable web applications. <br>
-🖌️ PrimeNG – Delivering high-quality UI components.
+🖌️ PrimeNG – Delivering high-quality UI components. <br>
-📏 PrimeFlex – Simplifying layout management with CSS utilities.
+📏 PrimeFlex – Simplifying layout management with CSS utilities. <br>
-🔗 Lodash – Enhancing productivity with utility functions.
+🔗 Lodash – Enhancing productivity with utility functions. <br>
-🎨 Font Awesome – Adding beautiful icons to the interface.
+🎨 Font Awesome – Adding beautiful icons to the interface. <br>
 ☁️ Firebase – Used for storing and managing images efficiently.

 ## Getting Started